Ganon's Castle Walkthrough

 Field in Ocarina of Time

-After escaping the tower and finishing the conversation with Princess Zelda, approach the pile of rubble in the center of the map.
-After an event, the battle with the final boss, Ganon, will begin.
+After escaping the tower and speaking with Zelda, approach the rubble in the center of the area to trigger the final boss battle against Ganon.

 Defeat the Final Boss (Ganon)